 I am a Professor of Political Science at the University of Louisville, where I have taught since 1991.
-From 1994-2011, I chaired the committee overseeing the Grawemeyer Award for Ideas Improving World Order, which has long been the largest cash prize administered by political scientists.
+From 1994-2011, I directed the Grawemeyer Award for Ideas Improving World Order, which has long been the largest cash prize administered by political scientists.

 I served as Acting Department Chair from July 2007 to June 2008 and became full-time chair on January 1, 2012.
-Over the past five years, I headed the College of Arts & Sciences "Green Team" and then was appointed as a member of the Provost's Sustainability Council and the Administration, Finance and Outreach (AFO) Committee of that Council.
-In fall 2010, the Provost named me to the University-Wide Committee on Socially Responsible Investing.
-In fall 2012, I became the chair of the AFO committee.
-We have accomplished a good deal at Louisville and we have committed to carbon neutrality by 2050.
+For many years, I have served as a member of the Provost's Sustainability Council and the Administration, Finance and Outreach (AFO) Committee of that Council.
+In fall 2010, the Provost named me to the University-Wide Ad Hoc Committee on Socially Responsible Investing (SRI).
+In fall 2012, I became the chair of the AFO committee, which was renamed the Planning and Administration Committee in August 2015.
+We have accomplished a good deal at Louisville and the University has committed to carbon neutrality by 2050.
+Unfortunately, UofL has not done much in regard to SRI.

 This personal blog began in September 2003.
 In June 2005, I began posting regularly at the international relations group blog, Duck of Minerva, though my output has slowed in recent years.
-In August 2009, I started writing occasional blog posts on Climate Politics: IR and the Environment for e-International Relations (e-IR).
+From August 2009 until late 2012, I wrote occasional blog posts on Climate Politics: IR and the Environment for e-International Relations (e-IR).

 I love baseball and have been a member of the Society for American Baseball Research (SABR) since 1997.
 Primarily, I am a consumer, not a producer, of baseball research.
-I root (seemingly without much hope or purpose) for the Kansas City Royals and compete in a couple of fantasy baseball leagues.
+I root for the Kansas City Royals (World Series Champions in 2015!) and compete in a couple of fantasy baseball leagues.
 One is the Hardy House League, which some friends invited me to join in 1989 while I was living in Chicago.
 After a long drought, my team won the 2010 championship.
 The second is the 24 team Original Bitnet Fantasy League Baseball," which I joined in 1991 and last won in the second half season of 2008.
+My team made the playoffs in the second half of 2014 and first half of 2015.

 I also enjoy watching University of Kansas basketball, reading "hard boiled" detective fiction, listening to Americana music, viewing movies and playing Texas Hold'em poker.
 I occasionally blog about these interests.
 More likely, you'll find me "micro-blogging" on one of my two Twitter accounts (professional and personal).

 My wife reads this blog and often sends me articles or tidbits for topical consideration.
-We live with our youngest teenage daughter and two mutts of unknown origin that were born in July 2005.
-Our oldest daughter will be a college junior in 2013-2014.
+We live with two mutts of unknown origin that were born in July 2005.
+Our oldest daughter is recent college graduate who works for AmeriCorps while applying for graduate school and her sister is a college sophomore.

 Visit this blog's homepage.